You must present one of the following forms of identification to board a Flybe aircraft. All identifications are photographic unless stated otherwise.

 Children travelling on Flybe international flights must have either a valid ID card or a passport along with all other necessary documents.

-French children under 18, travelling to the UK can travel with their passport or their Identity Card, no other document is required by the local authorities.
+French children under 18, travelling to the UK can travel with their passport or their Identity Card.

 The child - whether accompanied or not - can travel abroad with either: